Pauan/SaltyBetBot/README.md

    In addition, if the match outcome is uncertain, then it will bet low, in order to prevent losing too much money.

+* **Q**: Why does the bot bet so much money?
+I keep losing all my money!

+   **A**: When your money is low, it is better to bet high.
+That's because even if you lose everything, you're close to bailout.
+As you gain more money, the bot will automatically bet less.

 * **Q**: Why does the bot only bet $1 in exhibitions?

    **A**: It's not possible for bots to bet in exhibitions, because there just isn't enough information (the SaltyBet website does not tell the character names or the palettes, it only tells the team names).